kintone-labs/kintone-ios-sdk/docs/reference/record.md

 ### upsertRecord

-Insert or update a record to kintone app.
+Insert or update a record to kintone app.<br>
 Insert the record if the updateKey doesn't exist and update the record if the updateKey exists.

 **Declaration**